vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 Till now we have seen how to create a hello world application and test it in new emulator.
 Now, lets see how android folder structure looks like.
 Before getting deep into the folder structure, just click on the down arrow present at the left of your project to expand it to see all your folders in the project.
 <br/>
-<%= image_tag "hello-android/folder_structure.png", alt: "Android App Folder Structure", title: "Android App Folder Structure" %>
+<%= image_tag "hello-android/folder_structure.png", alt: "Android Hello World App Folder Structure", title: "Android Hello World App Folder Structure" %>

 Lets go via each folder and see what each one is use for